 This paper presents the development and findings from the implementation of a bespoke evaluation resource for evaluating the Green Spaces, Learning Places (GSLP) environmental education programs.
 The evaluation aimed to determine whether participation in a GSLP program improved participants’ ratings across the aforementioned five outcomes.
 The evaluation resources include a range of qualitative and quantitative measures that can be used to collect data from participants of differing ages, before, during, and after participating in a GSLP program for the purposes of evaluating the influence of the program against the five outcomes.
-The measures were intended to be used by GSLP program leaders and volunteers to evaluate whether participation in the programs improved outcomes in participants across the five outcomes, namely, understanding, wellbeing, nature connection, confidence, and involvement. t is intended that the resources shared in the present paper can be adapted by other program leaders for evaluating their programs.
+The measures were intended to be used by GSLP program leaders and volunteers to evaluate whether participation in the programs improved outcomes in participants across the five outcomes, namely, understanding, wellbeing, nature connection, confidence, and involvement.
+Though the tools were used in programs in London, England, it is intended that the resources shared in the present paper can be adapted by other program leaders for evaluating their programs.
+When describing the evaluation materials we use the term “green space” to be consistent with the materials, “green space” refers to green outdoor environments as discussed above.

 3 Methods